 The good news is that the butterflies that hatch will have plenty of nectar available to fuel their travels and reproductive escapades once they take flight.
 Spring wildflowers are showing their many colors in grand form.

 Last weekend’s dramatic storm system, which dropped four inches of rain in San Antonio, has precipitated a massive Indian paintbrush bloom, great displays of Indian blanket and winecup.
-They should be going for a while, said Amaya Long.
+They should be going for a while, said DeLong-Amaya.
 “Horse mint will be coming on soon, too.”

 Temperatures and rainfall determine the length of the wildflower season.
 If a dry heat wave hits, the flowers won’t last as long.